Engaging, Educating and Mobilizing Girls for Social Change

 Pilot Project Summary

-Girls Unite strives to help girls deepen their understanding of complex human rights issues and build and launch social activism skills.
-A unique aspect of Girls Unite is that it brings the voices and perspectives of girls who themselves have suffered challenges and violations of their human rights to girls in US-based classrooms.
+Generation Girl strives to help girls deepen their understanding of complex human rights issues and build and launch social activism skills.
+A unique aspect of Generation Girl is that it brings the voices and perspectives of girls who themselves have suffered challenges and violations of their human rights to girls in US-based classrooms.
 This is intended to help the participants relate and engage in a more personal level.
 Additionally, the project brings together participants in a supportive, online community oriented toward social change.

 The pilot project will focus on three fundamental issues facing girls: refugee girls, undocumented girls and early and forced marriage of girls.